JairRea/bioinformatics_project/docs/PROJECT_OUTLINE.md

 - CSV export of all metrics for external analysis
 - File: `model_comparison_summary.csv`

+**6. Workflow Diagram**
+- Visual representation of the complete ML pipeline
+- Shows data flow from input through preprocessing, model training, and evaluation
+- Illustrates all three models (Logistic Regression, Random Forest, SVM) with their parameters
+- File: `workflow/ml_pipeline_workflow.png`

-All visualizations saved to `results/` directory with high-resolution PNG format.
+All visualizations saved to `results/` and `workflow/` directories with high-resolution PNG format.

 ---